corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 ### Upgrading Your Configuration File

-You can also use the configuration file upgrade tool to create a new config file from your old 0.1 file.
+You can also use the configuration file upgrade tool to create a new configuration file from your old 0.1 file.

 The new `.jar` file can then be run with the new configuration file with no extra steps or command-line arguments.